Keep Furniture Away from the Wall

 Dust the Walls

 It might sound silly to dust walls, but dust can build up over time and cause damage to your drywall.
-While the damage is small, it can add up and become a much bigger issue for your walls than you would have thought.
-This is especially important if you have older walls since many modern paints and wallpapers are resistant to dust.
-Dusting the drywall will also allow you to look more closely at the walls so you can see if there is any damage to them.
-You will be able to find any small cracks or holes that you may not notice otherwise.
+While the damage is small, it can add up and become a bigger issue for your walls than you would have thought.
+This is especially important if you have older walls since many modern paints and wallpapers are dust-resistant.
+Dusting the drywall will also allow you to look more closely at the walls to see if they are damaged.
+You can find any small cracks or holes you may have overlooked.

 Wash the Walls

-After you dust your walls, if the wallpaper or paint you have on them can handle it, wash the walls.
-Keep in mind that drywall is not naturally resistant to water, so be careful with the amount of water you are using to wash them, and make sure the walls do not get saturated.
+After you dust your walls, wash them if your wallpaper or paint can handle it.
+Keep in mind that drywall is not naturally resistant to water.
+Use only enough water and avoid saturating the walls.

 Try using a cellulose sponge that is soaked in water and well wrung out, having a minimal amount of water on it.
-This should give you only enough water to clean the walls without damaging them.
-It is not recommended to use a Magic Eraser on your walls, as the abrasiveness and ingredient formaldehyde are both known to damage walls.
+This should give you enough water to clean the walls without damaging them.
+It’s not recommended to use a Magic Eraser on your walls, as the abrasiveness and ingredient formaldehyde are both known to damage walls.

 If your drywall is not painted or finished, do not wash it because it will be more vulnerable to water than a painted wall.